 It is also important to make certain the diesel fuel tanks do not have microbial activity in them.
-Microbiological activity (fungus & bacteria growth) generally requires water to multiply and they have the ability to encapsulate moisture content to further their growth process.
-Microbial growth will exacerbate wintertime fuel moisture problems by producing waste by-products and "slime" from their colony growth.
+Microbiological activity (fungus & bacteria growth) generally requires water to propagate and they have the ability to encapsulate moisture content to further their growth process.
+Microbial growth will exacerbate wintertime fuel moisture problems by producing waste by-products and visible "slime" from their colony growth.

-And, De-Icer agents are not biocides and, therefore, will not eradicate (kill) the microbial growth colonies in distillate fuels.
+De-Icer agents are not biocides and, therefore, will not eradicate (kill) the microbial growth colonies in distillate fuels.

 Types of De-Icer Agents

-Isopropyl alcohol (IP) was one of the first extensively used chemicals as a diesel fuel De-Icer that effectively resolved the fuel line freeze-up issues of the past.
+Isopropyl alcohol (IP): one of the first extensively used chemicals as a diesel fuel De-Icer that effectively resolved the fuel line freeze-up issues of the past.
 Unfortunately, IP is an extremely dry product and the major equipment manufacturers found that IP increased fuel system component wear and adversely affected the expected useful life of diesel powered equipment.

 IP also is a very flammable product that decreases distillate fuel flash point temperatures resulting in increased handling problems and presenting increased safety hazards with the fuels.

-Glycol Ethers (GCE) were determined in the early 1980's to be the fuel De-Icers of choice and most fuel additive manufacturers today use one (or more) of the available GCE products.
+Glycol Ethers (GCE): determined in the early 1980's to be the fuel De-Icers of choice and most fuel additive manufacturers today use one (or more) of the available GCE products.
 GCE additives are not nearly as dry as IP products and some GCE products can actually impart a small amount of lubrication to the fuel system.

-Additionally, unlike IP, many of the GCE additives do not have low flash point temperatures and thus do not negatively affect the diesel fuel flash point.
+Unlike IP many of the GCE additives do not have low flash point temperatures and thus do not negatively affect the diesel fuel flash point.

 A diesel fuel additive manufacturer faces a multitude of issues when it comes to selecting a specific De-Icer agent for his formulated products.
 The most important of these issues is the overall compatibility of the De-Icer with the other chemical components to be blended in the finished diesel fuel additive.